SUMMER 2025 NEWSLETTER

 Adam Leitman Bailey, P.C., achieved complete victory in a hard-fought Manhattan Housing Court non-payment proceeding, winning a bench trial and obtaining a greater than $100,000 monetary and possessory judgment for its landlord client, while defeating the tenant’s laches and breaches of warranty of habitability defenses.

-The tenant argued that the landlord waited too long to commence the proceeding after purchasing the unit, and that various conditions in the apartment, including allegedly performed installations without Department of Building approvals, constituted a breach of the warranty of habitability entitling the tenant to a complete rent defense or at least a significant abatement of rent.
+The tenant argued that the landlord waited too long to commence the proceeding after purchasing the unit, and that various conditions in the apartment, including installations allegedly performed without Department of Building approvals, constituted a breach of the warranty of habitability, entitling the tenant to a complete rent defense or at least a significant abatement of rent.

-At trial we aggressively cross examined the tenant’s witnesses including an architect designated as an expert.
+At trial, we aggressively cross-examined the tenant’s witnesses, including an architect designated as an expert.
 We argued that the tenant failed to meet his burden to establish all of the elements of laches, including prejudice, and that the tenant was engaged in litigation in another forum and in settlement discussions, all of which defeat laches.

 The judge dismissed the tenant’s remaining defenses after trial and awarded our client judgment for the rent sought, which we then collected in full for our client.

 Adam Leitman Bailey, P.C.
-Partner, Vladimir Mironenko, represented the landlord from inception of the proceeding, at trial, and at post-trial proceedings.
+Partner, Vladimir Mironenko, represented the landlord from the inception of the proceeding, at trial, and at post-trial proceedings.

 LANDLORD REPRESENTATION